The “New” Modern Era, UAP and NHI, Part One: The History of AAWSAP

-This early draft chapter from our forthcoming book Heaven and Earth still carries its share of rough edges, but we hope it offers a glimpse into our overall exploration of conscious intelligence.
-By Michael and James Hall, this draft pre-copywritten Library of Congress.
+This early draft chapter documenting the history of AAWSAP from our forthcoming book Heaven and Earth still carries its share of rough edges, but we hope it offers a glimpse into our ongoing exploration of conscious intelligence.
+Upcoming next will be a follow-up chapter on the history of AATIP.
+This draft pre-copywritten Library of Congress.
 2025.

 AI generated artistic reconstruction of USS Nimitz “Tic Tac” encounter.

-The modern era of UFOs—at least in terms of widespread media attention—began with Kenneth Arnold’s famous sighting on June 24, 1947.
-Reports of unexplained aerial phenomena long predate that day, but Arnold’s account of nine disk‑shaped objects speeding over Washington State seized the public imagination and cemented the phrase “flying saucer” in the lexicon.
-In time, flying saucers became UFOs.
 Yet, a new phase or “new modern era” began quietly, and at first unwittingly, on November 14, 2004.
 That day, an extraordinary encounter set in motion a chain of events which, over the next two decades, would see UFOs reclassified as UAP and, more recently, reframed within discussions of NHI (non‑human intelligence).
 The 2004 incident propelled the subject into the mainstream as never before.

 We are now living in that “new” modern era—one defined by greater transparency, direct government engagement, and an expanding scientific effort to probe the phenomenon.